Watts-Lab/deliberation-assets/projects/css_lab/dialogue_levers/pilot_2/arms/prep_general_values/mid_A.md

 type: noResponse
 ---

-## Step 1: Please start by sharing your response to one of the following questions:
+## Step 1 (3-4 minutes): Please start by sharing your response to one of the following questions:

 - What sense of purpose, mission, or duty guides you in your life?
 - What are the most important values you try to uphold every day?